EPA tractor

-An EPA tractor is a type of self-constructed agricultural tractor in Sweden, made from a converted production vehicle or vehicle remains.
+An EPA tractor is a type of agricultural tractor in Sweden, made from a converted production vehicle or vehicle remains.
 Later, EPA tractors were converted and used primarily by young people in rural areas, as they were limited to a design-related top speed of 30 km/h and could be driven from the age of 15 with a moped license.
 The EPA tractors were replaced by the so-called A-tractors in 1975 and continue to enjoy great popularity among young people in Sweden.

 Name

 The name EPA tractor is derived from EPA, for Enhetsprisaktiebolaget, Enhetspris AB, the name of a discount supermarket chain which was very well-known in Sweden in the 1950s and 1960s.
 This expressed the fact that these were inexpensively manufactured vehicles of simple design and quality.
 The word traktor is used in Sweden for agricultural machines and tractors, similar to the meanings in German and English (as tractor).